 - 1 lime juiced

-- Start by trimming chicken.
-Chop off the side little rib bones and any excess fat.
+- Pre-heat oven to 375°F. Prepare a rimmed baking sheet with parchment or foil.
+Trim chicken breasts of any little rib bones and any excess fat.
 For an example of how to prep, see the photo in the post.

 - Combine all of the rest of the ingredients (reserving 1 tablespoon oil for the pan) in a bowl or large measuring cup and whisk together.
 Pour into a zip bag with chicken, squeeze out air and seal.
 Refrigerate overnight or for 2 hours (as long as you can).
 Drain and discard marinade.
 Pre-heat oven to 375 degrees.

 - Heat a large stainless steel or cast iron fry pan, saute pan or skillet over medium heat.
 Add the reserved 2 teaspoons coconut oil to the pan.
 Sear chicken breasts skin-side down until golden.
 Turn chicken and cook for another 1-2 minutes.
-Remove chicken breasts to a rimmed baking sheet lined with foil.
-Roast until a digital thermometer reaches 160-165 degrees, about 30 minutes depending on your oven.
+Remove chicken breasts to the rimmed baking sheet and roast in the oven until a digital thermometer reaches 160-165 degrees, about 30 minutes depending on your oven.